Police focus on van renter in Brooklyn subway shooting probe - NewsBreak

 Adams, a Democrat a little over 100 days into his term, has made cracking down on crime — especially on the subways — a focus of his early administration, pledging to send more police officers into stations and platforms for regular patrols.
 It wasn’t immediately clear whether officers were already inside the station when the shootings occurred.

-“It is going to take the entire nation to speak out and push back against the cult of death that has taken hold in this nation,” Adams said by video Tuesday night.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Danny Mastrogiorgio of Brooklyn had just dropped his son off at school when he saw a crush of panicked passengers, some wounded, running up the stairway at the 25th Street station.
+At least two had visible leg injuries, he said.

+“It was insane,” he told the AP.
+“No one knew exactly what was going on.”

+Balsamo reported from Washington.
+Associated Press writers Karen Matthews, Julie Walker, Deepti Hajela, Michelle L. Price and David Porter in New York contributed to this report.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0